-Midterm
+Midterm Exam

-The midterm is tentatively scheduled for Saturday, March 2 from 5-7pm.
-The locations will be announced on OWL closer to that time.
+The midterm is tentatively scheduled for Saturday, October 26.
+Time and location will be announced on OWL closer to that date.

 The midterm is 2 hours in length and is a combination of Multiple Choice, Written/Drawn Answers, and Algorithm Design.
 All portions of the exam are written on paper, not with computers.
 No electronic devices are allowed.